yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ycql.md

 ## Limitations

 This is a BETA feature, and is in active development.
-Currently, you can **restore data only**.
-The feature doesn't support metadata; in other words, rolling back past operations such as CREATE, ALTER, TRUNCATE, and DROP TABLE is unsupported.
+Currently, you can recover from the following operations:

+* Data changes
+* CREATE INDEX
+* CREATE TABLE
+* ALTER TABLE (including ADD and DROP COLUMN)
+* DROP TABLE

 Development for this feature is tracked in [issue 7120](https://github.com/yugabyte/yugabyte-db/issues/7120).
 Some forthcoming features include:

 * Automatic configuration
-* Support for undoing metadata operations, such as CREATE, ALTER, TRUNCATE, or DROP TABLE
-* Schedules to take snapshots at user-defined intervals
 * Options to restore with different granularities, such as a single YSQL database or the whole YCQL dataset.